 Depending on the initial price of the car, your agreed term, and monthly repayments, the balloon payment could end up being around half the cost of the initial car value.
 A £15,000 car with a 1,500 cash deposit, paying £150, could see the final payment be as much as £7,500.

-Whether you love the car and don't want to give it up, can't find another car suitable or of good enough value, or you want to save yourself the hassle of finding a new car and getting into a new finance agreement, you could look at refinancing to help you achieve this.
+Whether you love the car and don't want to give it up, can't find another car suitable or of good enough value, or want to save yourself the hassle of finding a new car and getting into a new finance agreement, you could look at refinancing to help you achieve this.

 If your car is reasonably new - around four or five years old - you can often refinance the balloon payment with another PCP deal.
 This option would involve a new PCP deal with a lower balloon payment to own the car.

 On a Hire Purchase (HP) deal, you make all of the agreed monthly repayments and own the car outright at the end regardless.
-This type of finance also allows you to finance much older cars with greater mileages.
+This type of finance also allows you to finance much older cars with greater mileage.

 Refinance via PCP